aptonic/dropzone4-actions/README.md

 ![Error](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/error.png)

 Note that calling $dz.error results in your script terminating immediately while calling $dz.alert allows you to display a message and then continue execution of your script.

+## CocoaDialog

+CocoaDialog is an application bundled with Dropzone that allows the use of common GUI controls such as file selectors, text input, progress bars, yes/no confirmations and more.
+You can learn more about how to use CocoaDialog [here](http://mstratman.github.io/cocoadialog/#documentation).
+CocoaDialog has many possible applications in a Dropzone action, for example, the 'Save Text' action that ships with Dropzone uses CocoaDialog to popup a dialog box to get the desired filename.

 ## Customizing your Actions Icon